 If your social networks are populated with people you work with, be mindful of the things you post, share, like, comment on and otherwise engage with.

-Avoid posting about your unhappiness with your current role or engaging with content that discusses job dissatisfaction or frustration.
-Don’t complain about your boss, workload or pay anywhere online—it could get back to your employer and create an even worse work environment.
-It could also be found by prospective employers, and may give them the wrong impression about your hireability.
+Avoid posting about your unhappiness with your current role or engaging with content that explores job dissatisfaction or frustration.
+Don’t complain about your boss, workload or compensation online—your complaints could get back to your current employer and create an awkward or uncomfortable work environment.
+They can also be found by prospective employers and may damage their perception of you as a candidate.

-If you update your social profiles, make sure you’ve adjusted your settings so the updates aren’t shared with your followers—too many changes in a short span of time can draw the eye of your current co-workers.
+If you update your social profiles, make sure you’ve adjusted your settings so the updates aren’t shared with your followers—too many changes in a short span of time may raise the eybrows of your current co-workers and colleagues.

 Finally, if you want to accelerate your job hunt by joining LinkedIn Premium, make sure you toggle your Premium profile badge to “off” in your settings.
 This will prevent your current team and manager from seeing the upgrade on your account.